pombredanne/httq/README.md

 # HTTQ

 HTTQ is a fast and lightweight HTTP client written in pure Python.
-It no dependencies outside the standard library and exists as a single module that can be dropped into an existing project.
+It has no dependencies outside the standard library and exists as a single module that can be dropped into an existing project.

+## HTTP

-The lowest level API provided by HTTQ is the `HTTP` class.
+The lowest level API provided by HTTQ is the `HTTP` class which provides methods to send requests and receive responses.
-To create an instance of this class, only a host value needs to be provided:
+To create an instance of this class, pass a host value to the constructor:

 ```python
 from httq import HTTP